OpenSourceTechie/OpenSourceTechie/README.md

 -->

-👯 I’m looking to collaborate on blue teaming excercises
+👯 I’m looking to collaborate on blue teaming excercises.

 💬  Ask me about cybersecurity, informationsecurity, cybersecuritytraining, cybersecurityawareness.